ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Introduction

-Deep neural networks (DNNs) have shown outstanding accuracy for a wide range of artificial intelligence applications.
-Specialized accelerators for DNNs are being actively developed to achieve high performance and energy efficiency.
+Deep neural networks (DNNs) have demonstrated remarkable accuracy across a wide range of tasks.
+As AI-powered applications continue to advance, various fields such as autonomous driving, augmented reality (AR), virtual reality (VR), etc., are leveraging multiple deep neural networks to address diverse sub-tasks.
+The DNN model is constructed using a series of layers.
+Depending on the network topologies and structures of layers, different types of DNNs can be built such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Multilayer Perceptrons (MLPs), Transformers, etc. Additionally, several variants of layers have been proposed to enhance the DNN.
+For instance, variants of convolutional layers\cite{alzubaidi2021review} include 3D convolution, depth-wise convolution, deformable convolution, etc.

+The significant heterogeneity in operations and shapes within and across DNN models leads to diverse workloads, posing a severe challenge in efficiently designing domain-specific accelerators.
+Due to their computation and memory-intensive nature, domain-specific accelerators have been actively developed to enhance DNN performance and energy efficiency\cite{TPUv2,Eyeriss,Simba,Diannao}.
 Systolic array architecture\cite{kung1979systolic} is one of the premier architectural choices for DNN acceleration.
-Benefiting from the regular 2D PE array structure, the systolic array inherently exploits the spatial data reuse and computation parallelism for general matrix multiplication (GEMM), which is the key operation of DNNs.

-Current systolic arrays still suffer from low PE utilization, leaving a broad space for further architectural improvement.
-For many DNN workloads such as Long Short-Term Memory kernel and Depth-wise Convolution kernel, the PE utilization can drop to less than 10\%, keeping the vast majority of PEs in an idle state.
-To overcome the ``PE utilization wall"\cite{mapping}, researchers have proposed several proven enhancements for special cases, such as sparse data\cite{CoDesign,SystolicTensorArray,Sparse-TPU,S2TA}, specific kernels\cite{mapping}\cite{Cube}, latency-insensitive tasks\cite{lee2021dataflow}, etc. However, these methods are only effective for a few DNN workloads.
-As DNN workloads become more diverse, it calls for a more universal and efficient solution for systolic array architecture.
+Benefiting from the regular 2D processing element (PE) array structure, systolic array inherently exploits the spatial data reuse and computation parallelism for general matrix multiplication (GEMM), which is the key operation of DNNs\cite{qin2020sigma}.
+However, fixed systolic arrays often exhibit low PE utilization under irregular workloads, indicating significant potential for architectural improvement.
+For many DNN layers such as Long Short-Term Memory (LSTM) and depth-wise convolution layer, the PE utilization can drop to less than 10\%\cite{lee2021dataflow}\cite{mapping}, keeping the vast majority of PEs idle.

-The fundamental cause of the low PE utilization comes from the mismatch between the fixed array and diverse DNN kernels.
-As the shape (height and width of a 2D array) and dataflow are the two key properties of a systolic array, a promising solution should be capable of adapting to the diverse DNN workloads by dynamically reconfiguring both the topological shape and the dataflow.
-Unfortunately, prior works are still far from achieving this goal.
+The fundamental cause of the low PE utilization comes from the mismatch between the fixed array and diverse DNN workloads.
+The shape (height and width of a 2D array) and dataflow are the two key properties of a systolic array.
+A promising solution should be capable of adapting to diverse DNN workloads by dynamically reconfiguring both the topological shape and the dataflow with a limited hardware overhead.
+We have observed that if the shape and the dataflow of an array can ideally adapt to DNN models layer by layer, it can achieve more than 6.3$\times$ speedup against a 128$\times$128 fixed architecture for EfficientNet-B0\cite{tan2019efficientnet} (detailed in Section~\ref{sec:diverse}).